What is Section 8 Microfinance Company Registration?

 Microfinance Company was created by the Indian government in order to provide simple loans to the general public.
-These organisations provide financing to small and medium-sized businesses (SMEs) and other types of businesses who find it difficult to obtain loans from large financial institutions and banks.
+These organizations provide financing to small and medium-sized businesses (SMEs) and other types of businesses that find it difficult to obtain loans from large financial institutions and banks.
 As a result, this type of company is referred to as a Micro-Credit Agency or a Microfinance Company.
 This company is set up to give small loans and financing to businesses.

 A microfinance company can be simply formed by registering it as a section 8 company under the Companies Act of 2013.

-Features of Section-8 Microfinance Company
+Features of Section 8 Microfinance Company

 - It is not necessary to obtain RBI permission.